Al Falah University hired doctors linked to Red Fort area blast without police verification: ED

 The ED claimed that Siddiqui played a central, dominant and controlling role in this case of alleged money laundering.

-The alleged proceeds of crime established by the agency in the case stand at ₹493.24 crore and this, it claimed, was received as annual tuition fee and examination fee by "deceiving" students of the Al Falah University on the basis of "false" claims of NAAC accreditation and due UGC recognition.
+The alleged proceeds of crime established by the agency in the case stand at ₹493.24 crore and this, it claimed, was received as annual tuition fee and examination fee by “deceiving” students of the Al Falah University on the basis of “false” claims of NAAC (National Assessment and Accreditation Council) accreditation and due UGC (University Grants Commission) recognition.

 The agency is expected to file an additional chargesheet, as the “proceeds of crime”, or illicit funds under PMLA, are likely to increase since the current probe has taken into account the varsity’s finances only until March 2025.